munificent/craftinginterpreters/book/chunks-of-bytecode.md

 [fault]: https://blog.codinghorror.com/the-first-rule-of-programming-its-always-your-fault/

-All of that means you've gonna want a lot of tests.
+All of that means you're gonna want a lot of tests.
 But *what* tests?
 Projects I've seen focus mostly on end-to-end "language tests".
-Each test is a program written in the language along with the output (or errors) it is expected to produce.
+Each test is a program written in the language along with the output or errors it is expected to produce.
 Then you have a test runner that pushes the test program through your language implementation and validates that it does what it's supposed to.
 Writing your tests in the language itself has a few nice advantages:

 *   The tests aren't coupled to any particular API or internal architecture